Fred Daly (politician): Politics

-At the 1943 election he was endorsed by the Labor Party for the seat of Martin in the Inner West of Sydney.
-This was considered a safe United Australia Party seat but Daly unexpectedly won.
-He rapidly established himself as a skilled and witty debater, and became a protégé of Ben Chifley, Labor Prime Minister from 1945.
+Daly joined the ALP's Waverley branch in the early 1930s.
+He was elected to the House of Representatives at the 1943 federal election, winning the seat of Martin from the incumbent United Australia Party MP Bill McCall as part of a lanslide Labor victory.
+He transferred to the new seat of Grayndler at the 1949 election.

-Labor was defeated at the 1949 election, at which Daly shifted to the safe Labor seat of Grayndler.
 Daly spent the next 23 years as an opposition frontbencher – one of a generation of Labor politicians whose career opportunities were greatly reduced by the splits and internal conflicts of the 1950s and 1960s.
-As a right-wing Catholic, Daly had many sympathies with the right-wing group which left the Labor Party in 1955 and later formed the Democratic Labor Party, but he remained loyal to the party and defeated several attempts by the left to challenge his party endorsement.
+As a Catholic, and distraught with the Labor Leader, Evatt and his conduct at party caucus meetings, Daly had sympathies with the right-wing group which left the Labor Party in 1955 and later formed the Democratic Labor Party, but he remained loyal to the party and defeated several attempts by the left to challenge his party endorsement.

 Daly became well known as one of the great humorists of the House.
 Among his well-known lines were: "The Country Party has two election policies – one for people and one for sheep", and "He (Billy Snedden) couldn't lead a flock of homing pigeons".